Mess for Less

 These homemade cat treats hit the spot!
 I try not to give her more than a few a day because she is getting older and obesity is a concern.

-They keep in a sealed container, like a mason jar for a few weeks.
+They keep in a sealed container, like a mason jar for a up to 5 days refrigerated.
 The next time I make these, I am going to try adding a little dried catnip.

 Homemade Cat Treats